Chaosmose/Watt/README.md

 ==========

 Watt has been created by Benoit Pereira da Silva and is licensed under LGPL.
-Watt & WTM are currently in early experimental phases.
+Watt & WTM are currently in early intensive experimental phases.

 Watt is a model driven framework based extensively on code generation (Flexions)